TechPreacher/azure_loadtest_terraform/README.md

 ## Deployment

-You can choose to deploy the infrastructure using either Bicep or Terraform.

-### Option 1: Using Bicep

-#### Using the Makefile
+### Using the Makefile

-The project includes a Makefile to simplify the Bicep deployment process:
+The project includes a Makefile to simplify the Terraform deployment process:

 ```bash
 # Show available commands